Irratzo/Containers/content/index.rst

 ----------------

 This lesson material is developed by the `EuroCC National Competence Center Sweden (ENCCS) <https://enccs.se/>`_ and taught in ENCCS workshops.
-It is aimed at researchers and developers who have experience of working with AI and wish to train their application on
+It aims at researchers and developers who have experience working with AI and wish to train their applications on supercomputers.

-might have had some exposure to `CMake`_ and want to learn how to use it effectively.
-This lesson targets **CMake >=3.18**.
-Each lesson episode has clearly defined learning objectives and includes multiple exercises along with solutions, and is therefore also useful for self-learning.
 The lesson material is licensed under `CC-BY-4.0
 <https://creativecommons.org/licenses/by/4.0/>`_ and can be reused in any form
 (with appropriate credit) in other courses and workshops.
 Instructors who wish to teach this lesson can refer to the :doc:`guide` for practical advice.